VFO - 2011

 Although this technique raises the ire of some builders, I test my VFOs in a nearby receiver.
 The VFO output was terminated with a 51 ohm resistor that was also attached to my frequency counter via alligator clips and wire.
 I tuned a nearby CW superheterodyne receiver to 7.00 MHz with the audio beat note centered in its 600 hertz wide I.F. filter and watched the counter plus listened to the receiver.

 Click for a 1 minute 32 second audio file of the result (it stayed perfectly on frequency for ~5 hours of testing before I got a bad headache from listening to it and shut it off).
 You can initially hear a station in the back ground despite only having a 45 cm piece of wire as the receiver antenna.
 The VFO slowly drifts down to 6999996 Hz and then slowly back up to 7000000 Hz.
 You can hear the signal amplitude decrease as the VFO drifts down.
 So it doesn't stay perfectly on frequency, but slowly cycles up and down a few hertz.
 This VFO is my lab temperature stability benchmark for an L-C VFO.

 A badly drifting VFO will move out of the test receiver I.F. pass band and sound like a Theremin as it does.
 Testing in a receiver; places the VFO in the exact circumstance it will be used — beating RF to mix to another frequency; in this case, base band audio.

-I decided to build a new, general purpose ~2.8 and 10.5 MHz signal generator (SG) for my lab in 2011.
+Above — I built a general purpose ~2.8 to 10.8 MHz signal generator (SG) for my lab in 2011.
 The first VFO topology tested was the Vackar.
 In my version, while employing a 100K ohm resistor as the buffer, the VFO only tuned from about 4 to 8 MHz and suffered from extreme amplitude variation as I changed the frequency across its range.
 For sweeping filters or measuring Q, a signal leveling circuit would be needed as normally we like our SG output to be flat across its frequency range.
 I later changed to a Hartley VFO because of its flatter output and the wider available frequency range with any given resonator.